Danny-Dasilva/Blender-ML/README.md

 in `classroom_rand.py`

 In this section we will randomly spawn and rotate our object.
-Along with thus we will frame advance to make use of blenders physics simulation.
+Along with this we will frame advance to make use of blenders physics simulation.

-Most of the functions used are from the first project but there are a few new ones to account for the physics and actually spawning the object.
-Along with this we will be adding in a visual check to make sure the object is visible in the scene.
+Most of the functions used are from the first project but there are a few new ones to account the object spawn.
+Along with this we will be adding a check to make sure the object is visible to our camera.

 ## randomize_obj
 place object at random location